metrorailings/OwlBlog/content/posts/week-14-quick-insights.md

 Good play-calling by Sean Payton right near the goal line.
 Called a power run on 3rd down that set up an easy quarterback sneak on 4th down.

 The Saints defensive line are not winning upfront.
 Shanahan is punking this defense.

+49ers seem to have three solid skill players on offense - Deebo Samuel, Emmanuel Sanders, and George Kittle.
+Also helps that the team can run the ball with a combination of different halfbacks.